Beloth/Ostston/Next/Notes.md

   * 10+ find a opening leading to a cellar which is full of mushrooms (farm?)
   * 12+ Water storage system?
   * 14+ Grave site - maybe 40+ graves - religous check DC10+ markings to Mielikki goddess of the forest
+* Investigation of the main building.
+  * main room contains a small altar with a silver statue of a unicorn with a goldern horn and small saphaires for eyes.
+Religion check DC10+ Statue to Mielikki (my-LEE-kee) - the goddess of autumn, druids, dryads, forests, forest creatures, and rangers.
+Her symbol is a gold-horned, blue-eyed unicorn's head facing left
-* Investigation of the main building finds a study in the main building.
+  * A study in the main building.
 Ornate desk.
 Remains of a skeleton sitting at the desk.
 Perception 10+ there is a dagger just under the desk.
 Several journals on a shelf plus one on the desk.

 #####Journal on desk
 * Last entry - May the Goddess forgive me.
 I cannot go on...